26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 (Magento)

-The impact of Magento Commerce 2 migration will vary from business to business, of course.
-All things being equal, less established companies are likely to grow more quickly while the top Magento sites probably have to wait more time to achieve the same rate of growth.
+The impact of the Magento Commerce 2 migration varies from business to business.
+Not everyone will be like A Little Lovely Company.
+Less established companies are likely to grow more quickly, while the top Magento sites probably have to wait longer to achieve the same growth rate.

-To avoid unrealistic expectations, Magento offers an obligation-free personalized ROI evaluation for existing Magento 1 users.
-This way, the company’s evaluators could determine potential savings and revenue growth estimates more accurately.
+Magento offers an obligation-free personalized ROI evaluation for existing Magento 1 users to avoid unrealistic expectations.
+This way, the company’s evaluators could more accurately determine potential savings and revenue growth estimates.

 Encouraging Statistics About Magento’s Industry Ties